jsondoo/Cubic-Spline-Interpolator/README.md

 # Cubic Spline Interpolator
-A jupiter notebook that interpolates a cubic spline from any set of data points given by the user.
+A jupyter notebook that interpolates a cubic spline from any set of data points given by the user.

 # Usage
 First, download the jupyter notebook file.